johnnyji/blog/content/blog/deblurring-your-language/index.md

 > “Sorry omw”, “I’ll be there soon”, “Almost there!”

-I’ve been in this situation and each time I’m left thinking:
+I've been in this situation and each time I’m left thinking:

 1. Are they okay?
 2. When will they _actually_ be here?